SpektraSystems/NetAppAzureQuickstart/README.md

 ## Deployment Steps

 Build your NetApp ONTAP environment on Azure in a few simple steps:
+- Create an Active Directory Application.
+- Create an Application Key
+- Assigning the Cloud Manager role to AD application
+- Enable programmatic deployment for NetApp ONTAP Cloud for Azure – (PAYGo)
 - Launch the Template by click on Deploy to Azure button.
 - Fill in all the required parameter values.
 Accept the terms and condition and click on Purchase.